Knocking at Europe's door yet on the threshold of Asia,

 (Pink Life) in Ankara which is specifically fighting for

-by transvestite and transsexuals rights.
+transvestite and transsexual rights.
 In Istanbul

 another LGBT group was formed by people separated from

-Lambda in 2007 and named themselves
+Lambda in 2007 and named themselves Istanbul LGBTI,

-2011 a third LGBT organization called
+2011 a new LGBT organization called

-SpoD was founded
+SpoD

-organizations was formed in comparatively smaller cities
+groups and organizations were formed in comparatively

-established in major Turkish universities some of which
+established in major Turkish universities, some of which

 were even officially recognized by the university